ThePhD/ThePhD.github.io/_posts/2019-11-23-Concerns about SG6 TS Bits.markdown

 # Is That It?

 Not really.
-For example, nowhere is there a type to view a set of bits that already exist with something like itsy.bitsy's `bit_view` type, making it hard to take pre-existing storage and "view" it as a sequence of bits to operate on.
+For example, nowhere is there a type to view a set of bits that already exist with something like `itsy.bitsy`'s `bit_view` type, making it hard to take pre-existing storage and "view" it as a sequence of bits to operate on.
 But, given that the paper only had `std::bits`, it felt appropriate to only tackle the problem of an unbounded bit container.

 I will do my best to make sure we don't repeat these old mistakes.
 If we are going to find better replacements for `std::vector<bool>`, they better _actually_ be better replacements.
 We have enough exemplary work in the wild already showing that it is possible.